 Yinan is a cognitive neuroscientist at ENS LNC2 and a MSCA Fellow hosted by Valentin Wyart.
 He is captivated by humanity's curious talent for making what appear to be noisy and biased decisions – choices that, despite their apparent folly, may actually be smart and efficient.
 He tackles this question by studying decision-making within multisensory contexts and scenarios presenting multiple options (N > 2), each teeming with diverse attributes.
-Using neuroimaging (mainly MEG), pharmacology, and computational modeling, he explores how the brain samples information and allocates attention.
+Using neuroimaging (mainly MEG), eye-tracking, and computational modeling, he explores how the brain samples information and allocates attention.

 Perspectives on the mechanistic underpinnings of choice biases Konstantinos Tsetsos and Yinan Cao